NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   Element                                               Type     Units      Constraints              Required  Default   Notes
   ====================================================  =======  =========  =======================  ========  ========  ============================================
   ``SystemIdentifier``                                  id                                           Yes                 Unique identifier
+  ``IsSharedSystem``                                    boolean                                      No        false     Whether it serves multiple dwelling units
   ``Location``                                          string              See [#]_                 No        See [#]_  Location
   ``BatteryType``                                       string              See [#]_                 Yes                 Battery type
   ``NominalCapacity[Units="kWh" or Units="Ah"]/Value``  double   kWh or Ah  >= 0                     No        See [#]_  Nominal (total) capacity